-- Patients with penetrating trauma to the torso or neck with focal neurological signs or paralysis should be immobilized in a c-collar and with a spinal restriction device. - Patients without focal neurological signs or paralysis need NOT be immobilized. - Delays in transport for restriction are to be minimized.
+- Patients with penetrating trauma do not need to be immobilized with either a CC or BB. - Delays in transport are to be minimized.

-Airway / Ventilatory Management
+Airway or Ventilatory Management

-Patients who are immobilized and require airway and / or ventilatory intervention (including intubation) may have the collar removed, with in-line stabilization performed during the intervention.
+Patients who are immobilized and require airway and or ventilatory intervention (including intubation) may have the collar removed with in-line stabilization performed during the intervention.
 The collar should then be reapplied.